apache/pulsar/site2/docs/administration-zk-bk.md

 Message entries written to bookies are always synced to disk before returning an acknowledgement to the Pulsar broker by default.
 To ensure low write latency, BookKeeper is designed to use multiple devices:

 - A **journal** to ensure durability.
 For sequential writes, it is critical to have fast [fsync](https://linux.die.net/man/2/fsync) operations on bookie hosts.
 Typically, small and fast [solid-state drives](https://en.wikipedia.org/wiki/Solid-state_drive) (SSDs) should suffice, or [hard disk drives](https://en.wikipedia.org/wiki/Hard_disk_drive) (HDDs) with a [RAID](https://en.wikipedia.org/wiki/RAID) controller and a battery-backed write cache.
 Both solutions can reach fsync latency of ~0.4 ms.
-- A **ledger storage device** stores data until all consumers have acknowledged the message.
+- A **ledger storage device** stores data.
 Writes happen in the background, so write I/O is not a big concern.
 Reads happen sequentially most of the time and the backlog is drained only in case of consumer drain.
 To store large amounts of data, a typical configuration involves multiple HDDs with a RAID controller.

 ### Configure BookKeeper